 About

-Elizabeth Zentzis is an American painter working in oil on linen and soft pastel.
-Her work is concerned with the residual life of built spaces.
-Her work is concerned with the residual life of built spaces — the way light, atmosphere, and accumulated human energy persists in a place long after the people themselves have moved through it.
+Elizabeth Zentzis is an American painter working in oil and soft pastel.
+Her work is concerned with illumination and the nature of residual, existential energy in built spaces — the way atmosphere and accumulated influence persist in a place long after many cycles and moments have passed.
+She embraces the values of observing, creating small resistance zones from cacophony, and common challenges of fragmented attention.

 Selected CV